-This story is by Stacey Horton and was part of our 2019 Summer Writing Contest.
+This story is by Stacey Horton and won an honorable mention in our 2019 Summer Writing Contest.
 You can find all the writing contest stories here.

 “You see, it’s quite simple, Julian.”
 Wesley perched wire-rimmed glasses on his nose.

 “I can’t believe you’ve made a camera this small,” he replied.
 Julian Garcia proved to be patient with his friend, his Spanish features belying his English accent.

 Wesley hid a smile.
 “Oh, hold on.”
 He reached into his jacket pocket, pulling a grainy grey paper out.
 “Instant photo,” he shouted as the wind picked up, holding onto his hat.

 Julian laughed.
 “Doesn’t look like any photograph I’ve seen!”

 Sophie lost interest.
 Her passengers were often scientists or pseudo-adventurers anticipating thrills.
 Once she saw it as the family business she would take over one day, the tours had lost their glitter soon after her thirteenth birthday.
 She pulled a face when the conversation behind her took a turn.

 “No!
 This isn’t about the money, Julian!”
 Wesley yelled, his face and neck growing red, while Julian’s appearance grew stony.
 “And it never was.”

 “Think about the funding that we could have for our laboratories.
 This would set me up for years if we go to the investors,” Julian argued.

 “Investors?
 I told you that I am not—”